Sex should not be uncomfortable!

 In the title, I purposely did not use the word pain.
 Working with women over the last 22 years, I have learned that RARELY will women use the word pain.
 During my evaluations, my question used to be "Is intercourse or penetration ever painful?" and the response was usually no. However, further into the assessment, they would share with me that tampons are uncomfortable, and they try to avoid pelvic exams at all costs.
 Again I ask - " but intercourse is not painful?" they say no. So I learned to ask " is sex uncomfortable?"
 The response is typically "yes isn't it for everyone?"
 The answer is NO!

-At Trumble Pelvic Physical Therapy, we evaluate 5-6 new patients a week, with the complaint of intercourse being uncomfortable.
-Sometimes, they are here for hip pain, or incontinence, but when the questions comes up regarding intercourse (now that I ask it correctly) is often yes.
-The women in their 20-30's, believe that is how sex is supposed to feel, they have never known differently.
-Some are in their mid 40-50's, who thought it was normal for sex to get uncomfortable as they approach menopause.
+At Trumble Pelvic Physical Therapy, we evaluate 5-6 new patients a week, with the complaint of intimacy being uncomfortable.
+Sometimes, they are here for hip pain, or incontinence, but when the questions comes up regarding issues with intimacy (now that I ask it correctly) is often yes.
+The women in their 20-30's, may believe that is how sex is supposed to feel, or delivering their babies have caused this.
+Some are in their mid 40-50's, who thought it was normal for it to get uncomfortable as they approach menopause.
 Some are in their 60- 70's that believe the myth, that you aren't supposed to have much sex when you get older.
-They are often very disappointed that they did know this.
-How were they supposed to know?
-This makes me both very sad and angry.
-I am not exaggerating when I tell you relationships have been ended, marriages adversely affected, and avoidance of intimacy has become the norm for many of these women.

 So, I want to get the word out to you, your sisters, your friends, your moms and aunts.
-If you would like to engage in sexual relations, you should not be limited by or have to endure penetration that is UNCOMFORTABLE!
+If you would like to engage in sexual relations, you should not be limited by or have to endure being UNCOMFORTABLE!
 Please tell everyone you know.
-Part of the issue why this misinformation continues is that we will not share this piece about our lives out of shame, embarassment, or it's just too personal.
+Part of the issue why this misinformation continues is that we typically don't share this piece about our lives with others. including medical professionals.

 Why?
 The pelvic floor muscle is a large muscle that spans the entire bottom of your pelvis, from tailbone to pubic bone and laterally, sit bone to sit bone.
 The rectum, the vagina and the urethra all exit the pelvic floor.
 Very often the pain has to do with the nerves and the muscles becoming hypersensitive and or the muscle has become shortened, or trigger points have developed in it.
 This is why women can have vaginal, rectal and/or urethral SYMPTOMS.